Answered on Quora.

 This man certainly did.
 His name is Joseph Scambria.

 Scambria was a very sexually active gay man for only about 10 years.
 He contracted a number of STD’s in his anus, which among other things apparently led to a lot of anal scarring.
 Due to anal sex, he also developed hemorrhoids which became large and inflamed.
 Soon they protruded externally, and later he developed an anal prolapse.

 All of this was from straight up anal sex (although a lot of it with countless partners) over a 10 year period.
 Finally he was vomiting blood and bleeding anally.
 He was in hospital care for four months.
 He dripped blood when he walked around the hospital and lost control of his bowels before he could make it to the bathroom sometimes.

 Due to the scarring, he had multiple surgeries on his anus, and a section of it had to be removed.
 His sphincters were stitched into a narrow channel, but the stitches soon broke.
-Somehow or other this left him somewhat incontinent and at the age of 30, he was already in diapers.
-Two gay male commenters on his site, one 41 and one 61, both say they have to wear diapers now due to decades of anal sex.
+Somehow or other this left him somewhat incontinent, and at the age of 30, he was already in diapers.
+Two gay male commenters on his site, one 41 and the other 61, both said they have to wear diapers now due to decades of anal sex.

 Scambria notes that the bodybuilders he knew wore diapers when they lifted because the strain could cause incontinence.

 So on that site, there are three older gay men in diapers from anal sex and some bodybuilders wearing them part-time for the same reason.